 - of all patients 71.4% preferred therapy with our dry powder inhaler over nebulization.
 Use of our dry powder inhaler resulted in high treatment adherence with an average adherence rate of 92.5%.

 As a result, the researchers concluded that the predecessor of Colistin Cyclops™ is a more patient friendly alternative to nebulization, and that its use does not result in significant differences in clinical outcome regarding lung function and exacerbation rate.
 Read the full study report here.

 Based on the feedback from users we further improved the usability and reliability of our colistin dry powder inhaler and developed the Colistin Cyclops™.
-To date (January 2021) almost 30,000 doses of Colistin Cyclops™ have been prescribed to cystic fibrosis and bronchiectasis patients.
+To date (March 2023) over 60,000 doses of Colistin Cyclops™ have been prescribed to cystic fibrosis and bronchiectasis patients.

 If lung physicians in the Netherlands wish to prescribe inhaled colistin, but cannot use one of the available registered options (e.g. nebulized colistin, Colobreathe®), they can fill out a form in which they describe the reasons for the medical need of Colistin Cyclops™ use.
 This form should be sent along with a prescription to the public pharmacy that contacts patients and hands over or sends out the Colistin Cyclops™ (i.e. pharmacy ‘De Vriendschap’ in Emmen).
 The required forms, a detailed information leaflet and instructions for use of the Colistin Cyclops™ are available to healthcare providers upon request at firstname.lastname@example.org.

 Colistin Cyclops™ is fully reimbursed by healthcare payers in the Netherlands.